cybertraining-dsc/fa20-523-316/project/project.md

 * Data cleaning and extraction.
 * We will try to download the latest data from twitter and campaigning.

+## 4. Development of Models

+    Candident info
+    Age of Democratic primaries candidates
+    For some candidates it is very important to mention Women, but not for all.
+Added Country for reference.
+    Where are the Democratic Candidates coming from Twitter Engagement, likes and retweets¶
+    Buzzwords for each candidate

-## 4. Technologies used
+## 5. Technologies used

-Python, Jupyter notebook or collab, Pandas, Scikit-learn, PyTorch
+Python, Jupyter notebook or collab, Pandas, Scikit-learn

-## 5. Plan for the rest of the Semseter
+## 6. Plan for the rest of the Semseter

 October 26:
 .
 Furthur looking into new datasets and getting new twitter data.